menglishca/keyin-course-notes/content/fullstack/sprints/midterm-team/_index.md

     - Get `x` games by genre.
     - Get the `y` top-rated games, ordered by rating.
     - Get the details of a game by its id.
-    - Select a random game id.
     - Get a list of "Hidden Gems"
       - Criteria for "Hidden Gems" is up to the team, but a suggestion is games with a high rating but fewer than X reviews.

 ## Unit Tests
-Your project must include unit tests to verify that the **five core functions**—genre filtering, top-rated sorting, game details retrieval, random game selection, and hidden gems filtering—produce valid output.
+Your project must include unit tests to verify that the **four core functions**—genre filtering, top-rated sorting, game details retrieval, and hidden gems filtering—produce valid output.

 At a minimum, your tests should confirm that:
 - The **genre filtering function** correctly retrieves games.
 - The **top-rated sorting function** correctly orders results.
 - The **game details function** properly retrieves data for valid and invalid IDs.
-- The **random game selection function** returns a valid game.
 - The **hidden gems function** produces results that fit the team-defined criteria.

 You are responsible for determining the **specific test cases** needed to verify correct functionality.

-### Required Pages
+## Required Pages
 - **Common Header/Footer**:
   - Implemented via an EJS partial.
   - The header should contain navigation links to: